$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

 We consider the following posets and inclusions, for $n\ge 4$.

-Our aim is again to construct a chain of fully faithful functors whose composition will hence induce an equivalence onto the essential image.
-By \cref{kanextful}, all the functors we will consider in this step are fully faithful then we will only check their essential images.
+Our aim is again to construct a chain of fully faithful functors whose composition induces an equivalence onto the essential image.
+By \cref{kanextful}, all the functors we consider in this step are fully faithful, thus it suffices to check their essential images.

-Recalling \cref{prop:intersection}, let us define $\D^{\hat{K}^n_{1,m}}$ as the strict full subderivator of $\D^{\tilde{K}^n_{1,m}}$, for $m=2,3,4$, spanned by all the coherent diagrams which vanish at $(i,i+1)$ for Consider the inclusion $i^n_{1,1}$, by Proposition \ref{ccsq} and since $\D$ is a pointed derivator, the essential image of the left Kan extension consists of the objects $X \in \D^{\hat{K}^n_{1,2}}$ such that the square (\ref{square1}) is cocartesian.
+By applying \cref{prop:intersection}, let us define as the strict full subderivator spanned by all the coherent diagrams which vanish at $(i,i+1)$ for Consider the inclusion $i^n_{1,1}$, by Proposition \ref{ccsq}, the essential image of the left Kan extension consists of the objects $X \in \D^{\hat{K}^n_{1,2}}$ such that the square (\ref{square1}) is cocartesian.
 We denote by $\D^{K^n_{1,2}}$ this essential image.
-As in the previous step, we can observe that $\D^{K^n_{1,2}}$ is a strict full subderivator of $\D^{\hat{K}^n_{1,2}}$ and $X_{(1,1)}$ is the cone of the map Consider now the map $i^n_{1,3}$, it is the inclusion of a cosieve.
+As in the previous step, we observe that $\D^{K^n_{1,2}}$ is a strict full subderivator of $\D^{\hat{K}^n_{1,2}}$ and $X_{(1,1)}$ is the cone of the map Consider now the map $i^n_{1,3}$, it is the inclusion of a cosieve.
 Hence it follows from Proposition \ref{extbyzero} that is the left extension by zero.
-We denote by $\D^{k^n_{1,3}}$ the essential image of this functor. $\D^{k^n_{1,3}}$ is a strict full subderivator of $\D^{\tilde{K}^n_{1,3}}$ and, since $\D$ is in particular a pointed derivator, it coincides with $\D^{\hat{k}^n_{1,3}}$.
+The essential image of this functor is $\D^{\hat{K}^n_{1,3}}$ and for consistence we denote $\D^{K^n_{1,3}}=\D^{\hat{K}^n_{1,3}}$.